-Beautiful Belgravia with its splendid Regency terraces, gorgeous garden squares and tranquil feel, will always be appealing to tenants with a big budget and a yearning for city living.
+Beautiful Belgravia with its splendid Regency terraces, gorgeous garden squares, and tranquil feel will always appeal to tenants with a big budget and a yearning for city living.

 Changes to the rules around buy to let over the past few years, including the 3% stamp duty surcharge on second homes, have made it less of a lucrative prospect.
 However, Belgravia’s popularity means that anyone buying a property here is likely to see a return on their investment.

 Rental yield is a crucial consideration for any buy to let investor.
 It allows you to determine whether a property is likely to be a good investment.
 But how do you work out what your rental yield is and what is considered a good number?
 We have put together this guide to explain how to work out rental yield.

 Rental yield is the profit you expect to earn from a property expressed as a percentage of the total amount invested in purchasing the property.
 Landlords and property investors use it to measure the return on investment of property they already own or assess whether a property they are considering buying will be a good investment.

 There are two ways to make money from property investment; rental income, which is measured by calculating rental yield and capital appreciation, which is the increase in the property’s value over time.

 Both are important.
 Buying a rental property that loses money each month in the hope of future capital gains is a lousy investment.
 So too is a buy to let property whose annual return on investment is wiped out by falling property prices when you want to sell.

 How to calculate rental yield for UK properties

 There are different ways to calculate rental yield, but we recommend using the formula below as it produces the most realistic results.

 Rental yield = ((Monthly Rental Income – Monthly Running Costs x 12) ÷ Investment) x 100